semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     ****
     If we want to break the string in a new line
     ****
     There is a tab    character
     ****
-    This text have been splited
+    This text has been divided
     into
     different lines
     ****